Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Acknowledgments

 \section{Acknowledgments}

 We would like to thank G. V. Viswanathan for a critical reading of earlier versions of the present manuscript and M. W. Beims for helpful discussions about stabilization processes in dynamical systems.
 MGEL acknowledges financial support from CAPES (via the CAPES PRINT-UFPR program “Efficiency in uptake, production and distribution of photovoltaic energy distribution as well as other renewable sources of renewable energy sources”) Grant No. 88881.311780/2018-00 and CNPq for the research Grant No. 304532/2019-3.
 YBM acknowledges CAPES for a PhD scholarship.
+CLH is supported in part by the National Science and Technology Council (NSTC) of the Republic of China under Grant No. NSTC 112-2112-M-032-007.